ocramz/sparse-linear-algebra/README.md

 ## Examples

-The module `Numeric.LinearAlgebra.Sparse` contains the interface functions:
+The module `Numeric.LinearAlgebra.Sparse` contains the user interface.

+### Creation and pretty-printing

 To create a sparse matrix from an array of its entries we use `fromListSM` :